rgc2000/open-vm-tools/README.md

 The [Guest OS Customization Support Matrix](http://partnerweb.vmware.com/programs/guestOS/guest-os-customization-matrix.pdf) provides details about the guest operating systems supported for customization.

 ## Solaris 11
+For Solaris 11.4 you can build a pkg file that will include the open-vm-tools services and drivers.
+For previous Solaris 11 versions (11.0-11.3) use the legacy vmware-tools 10.3.10 provided by VMware
 To compile this product for Solaris 11 x86 you will need the following packages installed on your developpement environment :
 - gnu-make
 - autoconf